Bo-Fremling/rhythm-theory-release/RT_ADDENDUM_PP_RP_ALPHA_GEOMETRY_v1.md

 ---

-## 7. Alpha as “like pi, but different”
+## 7. Alpha “like pi, but different”

 `π` is a dimensionless constant of continuous circular geometry.